Women in the Russian and Soviet military: Aviators

 For Soviet women aviators, instrumental to this change was Marina Raskova, a famous Russian aviator.
 Raskova became a famous aviator as both a pilot and a navigator in the 1930s.
 She was the first woman to become a navigator in the Soviet Air Force in 1933.
 Raskova is credited with using her personal connections with Joseph Stalin to convince the military to form three combat regiments for women.
 The Soviet Union was the first nation to allow women pilots to fly combat missions.
 These regiments with strength of almost hundred airwomen, flew a combined total of more than 30,000 combat sorties, produced over twenty Heroes of the Soviet Union, and included two fighter aces.
 This military unit was initially called Aviation Group 122 while the three regiments received training.
 After their training, the three regiments received their formal designations as the 586th Fighter Aviation Regiment, the 587th Bomber Aviation Regiment, and the 588th Night Bomber Regiment.
-Two of the units were honored with the Guards designation and renamed.

 Land forces

 The Soviet Union also used women for sniping duties, and to good effect, including Nina Alexeyevna Lobkovskaya and Lyudmila Pavlichenko (who killed over 300 enemy soldiers).
 The Soviets found that sniper duties fit women well, since good snipers are patient, careful, deliberate, and should avoid tactical hand-to-hand combat.
-Women served also in non-combat roles as medics, nurses, communication personnel, political officers, as well - in small numbers - as machine gunners, tank drivers.
+Women served also in non-combat roles as medics, nurses, communication personnel, political officers, as well - in small numbers - as machine gunners, and tank drivers.
 Manshuk Mametova was a machine gunner from Kazakhstan and was the first Asian woman to receive the title Hero of the Soviet Union after she refused to retreat with the rest of her regiment.